rossumai/university/docs/extensions/netsuite/export-configuration.md

 The following shows a Vendor Bill export that (perhaps with some small tweaks) should work for most of the cases.

-Visit [Formula fields](../formula-fields/configuration-examples#generate-netsuite-external-ids) page to learn how to create external NetSuite IDs.
+Visit [Rossum Formulas](../rossum-formulas/configuration-examples#generate-netsuite-external-ids) page to learn how to create external NetSuite IDs.

 ```json
 {